-Imported Transactions: The Bank Tab Workflow
+Imported Transactions: The Needs Review Workflow

-The Bank Tab
+The Needs Review Tab

 How to access it:

-2. Click on a bank account (e.g., “Checking Account”).
+2. Click on a bank account (e.g., “Checking Account”)

-3. Click the Bank tab.
+3. Click the Needs Review tab

 Understanding Transaction Status